 We’ve already discussed one of the main benefit that betting exchanges offer – better odds.
 Because the odds are set by the punters rather than the bookie, you’ll find that the equivalent vig is much lower.
 Exchanges change a commission – between 3 and 5% – on winning bets, but in a large number of cases the net cash winnings will still be greater than what you would have received from a bookmaker.

 Betting against an outcome is known as ‘laying’ and is incredibly popular.
 For example, you might not have a good idea about who will win Wimbledon this year, but you may have a pretty good idea about who wont.
-The odds for these kinds of bets are usually very short – in fact if an event is unlikely to happen (England winning the world cup) you may need to risk £100 in order to win £10.
+The odds for these kinds of bets are usually very short – in fact, if an event is unlikely to happen (England winning the World Cup) you may need to wager £100 in order to win £10.

 The second benefit of being able to lay bets is that it offers you the opportunity to quite literally ‘hedge your bets’.
 Lets say you place a bet of £100 on England to win the world cup during the group stages of the tournament at 15 to 1 (Ed: repeatedly using this as an example isn’t going to make it happen!).
 If England make it to the final, their odds will shorten significantly – let’s say 2/1.

-In this scenario, you could ‘lay’ your England bet for a guaranteed profit.
-Your £100 bet stands to win £1,500, but if you were to place a £1000 bet in the opposite direction at 2/1 you would make profit regardless of the outcome (if they win you receive £1500 from the bookie and lose £1000 on the exchange leaving £500 profit, and if they lose you would lose £100 at the bookie but gain £500 on the exchange).
+In this scenario, you could ‘lay’ your England bet rather than let it ride.
+Your £100 bet stands to win £1,500, but if you were to place a £1000 bet in the opposite direction at 2/1 you have effectively neutralised your original bet (if they win you receive £1500 from the bookie and lose £1000 on the exchange leaving a £500 net win, and if they lose you would lose £100 at the bookie but gain £500 on the exchange).